10 Causes of Neck and Shoulder Pain Your Chiropractor Can Treat

 Whiplash is one of the most common neck injuries after a car accident.

-Stinger injuries typically occur in contact sports but can also happen during a car accident.
+Stinger injuries typically occur in contact sports, though they can also happen during accidents.

-Sometimes called a “burner,” a stinger injury is caused when the neck and shoulder are stretched away from each other.
-This stretches the nerve network running between the neck and shoulder, causing a stinging or burning sensation in the shoulder or arms and inability to move the arm, hand, or fingers.
+Sometimes called a burner, a stinger injury happens when the neck and shoulder are stretched away from each other.
+This can irritate the nerve network between the neck and shoulder, causing a burning or stinging sensation, weakness, or difficulty moving the arm, hand, or fingers.

-This is an age-related condition caused by the wearing down of the spinal discs in your neck.
+Cervical osteoarthritis is an age-related condition caused by wear in the joints and discs of the neck.

 A chiropractor can help diagnose and treat neck and shoulder pain.